GalaxyHBXY/Extracting-data-from-documents-for-data-science/README.md

 - e.g. 2005-2009 ver.: ![2005](source/logo_2005.png)

+## Get Documents From Pre-labeled Output

+There is a `.out` file from previous work that contains the metadata of the database, including `date` , `date_of_death`, `name` , etc. The metadata here can be used as training sets or cross-validation sets.

+To extract the target documents from the database, please run `python3 read_metadata.py`.

 ## Results:

 - Our filtering model successfully  matched 100% of the 2005-2009  version documents and 90% of the  2010-onwards version.